1960 Alberta Game Reports

 Williams (W) and xxx

 (July 24) In the only Big Seven League action that survived a wet weekend, the City Police Athletics kept on rolling, annexing a 4 to 4 decision over St. Josaphat’s.
 The loss cost the Saints important ground in their aspirations for a playoff berth, dropping them a full game behind the fourth-place North Edmonton Rockets.
 Catcher Dennis Johansen of the Churchmen had a disastrous sixth inning when the Cop Squad plated all four of their runs.
 With the sacks full of Police baserunners, Don Clark hit a hopper to Saints’ third sacker Jim Cattoni whose throw to the plate was in plenty of time for the force out.
 However, Johansen neglected to put his foot on the platter and then compounded his miscue by throwing wildly to first base.
-All three runners scored on the double error while Clark galloped all the way to third from where he scored shortly afterward on winning heaver Dave Kostenuk’s sacrifice fly.
-In gathering in his seventh straight triumph, Kostenuk was denied his third shutout in the ninth when Mike Jeffrey slashed a two-run single.
+All three runners scored on the double error while Clark galloped all the way to third from where he scored shortly afterward on winning heaver Dave Kosteniuk’s sacrifice fly.
+In gathering in his seventh straight triumph, Kosteniuk was denied his third shutout in the ninth when Mike Jeffrey slashed a two-run single.
 Catcher Ken Anderson had four consecutive hits, all singles, for the Flatfoot nine while St. Joe’s Metro Chrapko stung the horsehide for three one-baggers.

-Kostenuk (W) and Anderson
+Kosteniuk (W) and Anderson

 Chahley (L) and Johansen